bpbirch/traffic-light/README.md

     - [Testing](#testing)

 ## Introduction
 This application provides a simple command-line interface CLI to set traffic light times, and provide a graphical display in ASCII characters of a traffic light, with light colors displayed for their respective times.
 Although this project's main entry point is currently a CLI tool, the project was also designed to be extensible as a web application, using FastAPI.
 So if we wanted the light interface to be consumed via http requests, we could easily implement a lightweight UI, and deploy this application to a cloud environment.
+The idea here is that io is a detail, not a policy.
+The policies/business rules are contained in the domain and service layer, while the details (io, database, framework) all depend on policies.
+This means that the project is structured in a way that the database can easily be swapped, and a different io model can be introduced, without breaking the service layer / policies.

 The goal of this project was primarily to write a CLI tool, but also to write code with an eye to readability and extensibility, while also writing code that is representative of my engineering habits and capabilities.
 For extensibility, I wrote the project as a FastAPI project, using a combination of repository/unit of work, dependency injection, and inversion of control patterns.
 Regarding those patterns, the code base comports with the following structure: